ktuukkan/marine-api/doc/readme.txt

 You should have received a copy of the GNU Lesser General Public License along with Java Marine API.
 If not, see <http://www.gnu.org/licenses/>.

-3. SOURCE CODE
+SOURCE CODE

 The source code for Java Marine API is freely available in project's SVN repository.
 See project page at SourceForge.net to obtain a working copy and more instructions.

-3. NOTICE AND ACKNOWLEDGEMENTS
+NOTICE

-Java Marine API is not official NMEA software or related to National Marine Electronics Association.
+Java Marine API is not official NMEA software or related to National Marine Electronics Association <http://www.nmea.org/>.
 The interpretation of NMEA sentences for this library is based entirely on freely available resources in the internet.
 Thus, it is NOT guaranteed that the library would conform and follow the standard accurately.

+ACKNOWLEDGEMENTS

 The NMEA information for Java Marine API has been collected mainly from the following resources (in random order, last checked on 2010-03-06):